The Strange Death of Liberal England (band): Live

-The Strange Death of Liberal England have played many gigs throughout the UK and Europe, mostly Latitude Festival 2007, and a live Maida Vale studio set for Steve Lamacq.
-The band have also supported Manic Street Preachers during their 2007 tour.
+The Strange Death of Liberal England played many gigs throughout the UK and Europe, notably Latitude Festival 2007, and a live Maida Vale studio set for Steve Lamacq.
+The band also supported Manic Street Preachers during their 2007 tour.

 Whilst the band did not play many dates in 2008 they played gigs in Germany with Mother Tongue & The Animal Five, in Spain at Primavera Sound (Barcelona) and gigs in England at The Freebutt, The Water Rats and at The Offset Festival.
 The band returned to the stage in April 2009 at The New Theatre Royal Portsmouth and played dates with Editors on their March 2010 tour.

 The band played at the Beautiful Days Festival 2011 in Devon.